 If you like things spicy, try pairing the salmon with Spicy Chinese Broccolini.
 It's made with super simple ingredients, and you can add more or less of the hot chili sauce so that it's as spicy or mild as you like it.

-This Pan Fried Honey Teriyaki Salmon is the perfect combination of crispy, tender, juicy, flavorful!
-Your taste buds will sing at the umami first bite.
-Even better, it’s quick and easy enough to whip up on a busy weeknight.
+This Pan Fried Honey Teriyaki Salmon is the perfect combination of crispy, tender, juicy, and flavorful.
+Your taste buds will sing at the first umami-packed bite — and even better, it’s quick and easy enough to whip up on a busy weeknight.

 Ingredients

-• 1 tbsp julienned, sliced, or grated ginger
+- 1 tablespoon ginger, julienned, sliced, or grated

 Instructions